How you import from and export to the ESA states.

-Economic partnership agreements (EPAs) are principally development-focused trade agreements that aim to promote increased trade and investment.
+EPAs are principally development-focused trade agreements that aim to promote increased trade and investment.
 They contribute to sustainable growth and poverty reduction in developing countries.

-In the ESA-UK EPA, the UK commits to providing immediate duty-free, quota-free access to goods exported from the ESA states.
+The UK commits to providing immediate duty-free, quota-free access to goods exported from the ESA states.

 In exchange, the ESA states commit to gradual tariff liberalisation of goods.
 Some domestically sensitive products in the ESA states are excluded from tariff liberalisation.